 Price is still to be officially announced, but I suspect that it will cost no less than some $20,000*.

 * UPDATE ON PRICE: It actually costs even more ahem affordable €14,900.
 This is actually a good price for a full calendar wristwatch in a rose gold body.
-Yes, the choice of mechanism doesn’t seem to be particularly impressive, but, being primarily a maker of luxury writing instruments, the Swiss brand still makes only first tentative steps into becoming a true “Manufacture” and its own facility is probably not able to make so many in-house calibers to power their “entry-luxury” timekeepers animated by relatively simple “tractor” calibers.
-So, all in all, the price seems to be good and will only get better as long as various online retailers will start offering it with good discounts.
+Yes, the choice of mechanism isn’t particularly impressive, but, being primarily a maker of luxury writing instruments, the Swiss brand still makes only first tentative steps into becoming a true “Manufacture” and its own facility is probably not able to make so many in-house calibers to power their “entry-luxury” timekeepers animated by relatively simple “tractor” calibers.
+So, all in all, the price is good and will only get better as long as various online retailers will start offering it with good discounts.

 Montblanc Star Quantieme Complet in Rose Gold (Ref.
 108737) specification